-Property Description Name The name of the connection.
-The name is not case sensitive and must be unique within the domain.
-You can change this property after you create the connection.
-The name cannot exceed 128 characters, contain spaces, or contain the following special characters: ~ ' ! \$ % ^ & () - + = { [}] \ : ; " ' < , > . ? / ID String that the Data Integration Service uses to identify the connection.
-The ID is not case sensitive.
-It must be 255 characters or less and must be unique in the domain.
-You cannot change this property after you create the connection.
-Default value is the connection name.
-Description The description of the connection.
-Enter a string that you can use to identify the connection.
-The description cannot exceed 4,000 characters.
-Cluster Configuration The name of the cluster configuration associated with the Hadoop environment.
-Required if you do not configure the Cloud Provisioning Configuration.
-Cloud Provisioning Configuration Name of the cloud provisioning configuration associated with a cloud platform such as Amazon AWS or Microsoft Azure.
-Required if you do not configure the Cluster Configuration.
-Cluster Environment Variables Environment variables that the Hadoop cluster uses.
+Property Description Cluster Environment Variables Environment variables that the Hadoop cluster uses.
 If you use a Cloudera CDH 6.x cluster or a Cloudera CDP cluster, configure the locale setting as cluster environment variables.
 In Cloudera Manager, you must also add the environment variables to the following YARN property: yarn.nodemanager.env-whitelist For example, the variable ORACLE_HOME represents the directory where the Oracle database client software is installed.
 You can configure run-time properties for the Hadoop environment in the Data Integration Service, the Hadoop connection, and in the mapping.
 You can override a property configured at a high level by setting the value at a lower level.
 For example, if you configure a property in the Data Integration Service custom properties, you can override it in the Hadoop connection or in the mapping.
-The Data Integration Service processes property overrides based on the following priorities: Mapping custom properties set using infacmd ms runMapping with the -cp option Mapping run-time properties for the Hadoop environment Hadoop connection advanced properties for run-time engines Hadoop connection advanced general properties, environment variables, and classpaths Data Integration Service custom properties Cluster Library The path for shared libraries on the cluster.
-Path The \$DEFAULT_CLUSTER_LIBRARY_PATH variable contains a list of default directories.

-Property Description Cluster Classpath The classpath to access the Hadoop jar files and the required libraries.
+The Data Integration Service processes property overrides based on the following priorities: 1.
+Mapping custom properties set using infacmd ms runMapping with the -cp option 2.
+Mapping run-time properties for the Hadoop environment 3.
+Hadoop connection advanced properties for run-time engines 4.
+Hadoop connection advanced general properties, environment variables, and classpaths 5.
+Data Integration Service custom properties Note: When a mapping uses Hive Server 2 to run a job or parts of a job, you cannot override properties that are configured on the cluster level in preSQL or post-SQL queries or SQL override statements.
+Workaround: Instead of attempting to use the cluster configuration on the domain to override cluster properties, pass the override settings to the JDBC URL.
+For example : beeline -u "jdbc:hive2:// <domain host="">:<port_number>/ tpch_text_100"hiveconf hive.execution.engine=tez</port_number></domain> Cluster Library Path The path for shared libraries on the cluster.
+The \$DEFAULT_CLUSTER_LIBRARY_PATH variable contains a list of default directories.
+Cluster Classpath The classpath to access the Hadoop jar files and the required libraries.
 The \$DEFAULT_CLUSTER_CLASSPATH variable contains a list of paths to the default jar files and libraries.
 You can configure run-time properties for the Hadoop environment in the Data Integration Service, the Hadoop connection, and in the mapping.
 You can override a property configured at a high level by setting the value at a lower level.
 For example, if you configure a property in the Data Integration Service custom properties, you can override it in the Hadoop connection or in the mapping.
 The Data Integration Service processes property overrides based on the following priorities: 1.
 Mapping custom properties set using infacmd ms runMapping with the -cp option 2.
 Mapping run-time properties for the Hadoop environment 3.
 Hadoop connection advanced properties for run-time engines 4.
 Hadoop connection advanced general properties, environment variables, and classpaths 5.
+Data Integration Service custom properties Note: When a mapping uses Hive Server 2 to run a job or parts of a job, you cannot override properties that are configured on the cluster level in preSQL or post-SQL queries or SQL override statements.
+Workaround: Instead of attempting to use the cluster configuration on the domain to override cluster properties, pass the override settings to the JDBC URL.
+For example : beeline -u "jdbc:hive2:// <domain host="">:<port_number>/ tpch_text_100"hiveconf hive.execution.engine=tez</port_number></domain>

-Data Integration Service custom properties Cluster Executable The path for executable files on the cluster.
-Path The \$DEFAULT_CLUSTER_EXEC_PATH variable contains a list of paths to the default executable files.
-Informatica documen ot recommend changing these property values before you consult with third-party documentation, tation, or Informatica Global Customer Support.
-If you change a value without knowledge of the xperience performance degradation or other unexpected results.
+Property Description Cluster Executable Path The path for executable files on the cluster.
+The \$DEFAULT_CLUSTER_EXEC_PATH variable contains a list of paths to the default executable files.
+Informatica does not recommend changing these property values before you consult with third-party documentation, Informatica documentation, or Informatica Global Customer Support.
+If you change a value without knowledge of the property, you might experience performance degradation or other unexpected results.